Below are some of the questions we're asked most often. If you don't find the information you're looking for, drop us a note.

 Yes, just bring a copy of your friend's race confirmation, or a copy of their driver's license.

-What if I am not able to participate?
-Are there refunds or deferrals available?
+What if I am not able to participate in 2021?
+Are refunds or deferrals available?

-After March 27, 2020 at noon, you may only transfer entries at the Expo.
-The currently registered person must provide the person transferring in with a copy of the registration.
+The transfer deadline is March 23rd.
+The current registered person must provide the person transferring in with a copy of the registration.

 All person-to-person transfers are $10, regardless of the event.